Vortex Response to Transit Error Gains a Loyal Customer

 The valves were carefully packaged and shipped to the customer via a third-party carrier.

 Unfortunately, when the valves were delivered to the customer, they showed signs of significant fire damage.
 During transit, it is suspected that the trailer truck carrying the valves had a failure in its braking system which created an ignition source.
-Also on board were pallets of bulk paper.
-The paper ignited almost immediately and set the truck bed ablaze.
+Also on board were pallets of bulk paper, which ignited almost immediately and set the truck bed ablaze.
 The entire order was returned to Vortex so that the problem could be rectified.

 When the valves returned to the shop, the entire Vortex team quickly jumped into action.
 The Vortex sales department called the customer to explain how the issue would be resolved; the Vortex logistics department worked with the third-party transit company to discuss the damages; and the manufacturing team made special arrangements to rework the order right away.